-The variant B.1.1.7 (WHO "Alpha", known as the "UK variant") of coronavirus (COVID-19) identified in the UK in mid-November 2020 has changes in one of the three genes that COVID-19 swab tests detect, known as the S-gene.
+The Alpha variant (B.1.1.7) of COVID-19 identified in the UK in mid-November 2020 has changes in one of the three genes that COVID-19 swab tests detect, known as the S-gene.
 This means in cases compatible with this variant, the S-gene is not detected by the current test.
-Therefore B.1.1.7 (WHO "Alpha") has the pattern ORF1ab+N (S gene negative) in our main variant analysis.
+Therefore Alpha (B.1.1.7) has the pattern ORF1ab+N (S-gene negative) in our main variant analysis.

-Other variants - including both B.1.617.2 (WHO "Delta", first identified in India) and B.1.351 (WHO "Beta", first identified in South Africa) - are positive on all three genes, with the pattern ORF1ab+S+N. If there is an increase in the prevalence of any of these strains, this will show up in our analysis as an increase in our category "not compatible with the UK variant".
-Our main variant analysis can therefore differentiate between these two groups of variants (ORF1ab+N positive or ORF1ab+S+N positive), but cannot differentiate between variants that have the same gene pattern for the three genes that COVID-19 swab tests detect.
+Other variants - including both Delta (B.1.617.2) and Beta (B.1.351) - are positive on all three genes, with the pattern ORF1ab+S+N. Based on recent information from genomic sequencing and national testing programmes, it is likely that most ORF1ab+S+N cases in the UK will be the Delta variant.
+Therefore, if there is an increase in the prevalence of the Delta strain, this will show up in our analysis as an increase in our category "compatible with the Delta variant".
+Our main variant analysis can differentiate between these two groups of variants (ORF1ab+N positive or ORF1ab+S+N positive), but cannot differentiate between variants that have the same gene pattern for the three genes that COVID-19 swab tests detect.
 More information on individual variants and where they were first detected is available on the government variant dashboard.

-Other variants, including B.1.525 (WHO "Eta", first identified in Nigeria), also have the same pattern of gene positivity as B.1.1.7 (WHO "Alpha", the UK variant).
-At present these variants are rare in the UK so we continue to describe this group as compatible with the UK variant, but we will continue to keep this under review.
-You can read more about the UK variant in a previous blog.
+Other variants, including Eta (B.1.525), also have the same pattern of gene positivity as Alpha (B.1.1.7).
+At present these are rare in the UK so we continue to describe this group as compatible with the Alpha variant, but we will continue to keep this under review.
 The percentage of people testing positive by different variants are provided in the accompanying technical dataset.

-In the week ending 29 May 2021, the percentage of people testing positive whose results are compatible with B. 1.1.7 (WHO "Alpha", the UK variant) has increased in Wales while the trend is uncertain in England, Northern Ireland and Scotland.
+In the week ending 19 June 2021, the percentage of people testing positive whose results are compatible with the Alpha variant (B.1.1.7) remains low in England, Wales and Scotland while the trend is uncertain Northern Ireland.